aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Hard work pays off in the future.
-Laziness pays off now.
+> 🥠 A foolish man listens to his heart.
+A wise man listens to cookies.

-Last update: Sun Jul 12 07:23:14 2026
+Last update: Mon Jul 13 08:07:49 2026

 ### Let's play! 🎮